dedickerbenoit/Mooviz/README.md

     To install Composer, you need to follow these steps:

-        1. Download the Composer installation file from the official website: [https://getcomposer.org/download/](https://getcomposer.org/download/)
+        a.
+Download the Composer installation file from the official website: [https://getcomposer.org/download/](https://getcomposer.org/download/)
-        2. Open your terminal and go to the location where you downloaded the installation file.
+        b.
+Open your terminal and go to the location where you downloaded the installation file.
-        3. Run the following command to install Composer:
+        c.
+Run the following command to install Composer:

             `php composer-setup.phar install`

-        4. To verify that the installation was successful, you can run the following command to display the version of Composer:
+        d.
+To verify that the installation was successful, you can run the following command to display the version of Composer:

-            composer -v`
+			`composer -v`

 2. Use Sail to build the Docker images

-    cd Mooviz
+		`cd Mooviz`
-    ./vendor/bin/sail build`
+		`./vendor/bin/sail build`

 3. Start the Docker containers

-    ./vendor/bin/sail up
+		`./vendor/bin/sail up `

 4. Run migrations to your Data base

-    ./vendore/bin/sail artisan migrate
+	    `./vendor/bin/sail artisan migrate`

-4. Access the application at `http://localhost:80` in your browser
+5. Access the application at `http://localhost:80` in your browser

 ## Configuration de la base de données

 The database connection information is in the `.env` file.
+By default, you have:
+		`DB_CONNECTION=mysql`
+		`DB_HOST=mysql`
+		`DB_PORT=3306`
+		`DB_DATABASE=mooviz`
+		`DB_USERNAME=sail`
+		`DB_PASSWORD=password`
 You need to add your API key to make database queries to https://developers.themoviedb.org/3.
-Note "API_KEY_MOVIEDB = 'your_key' ".
+Note `API_KEY_MOVIEDB = 'your_key'`
 Make sure you configure the appropriate settings before starting the Docker containers.

 ## Commandes utiles

 - To shut down Docker Containers: `./vendor/bin/sail down`.
 - To access a shell inside a Container: `./vendor/bin/sail exec [container-name] bash`
-- To reset the database: `./vendor/bin/sail artisan migrate:fresh
+- To reset the database: `./vendor/bin/sail artisan migrate:fresh`

 Note: Using Sail is optional, it is possible to run the containerisation commands directly with Docker or Docker Compose.